GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/event-bus.md

 This singleton's only purpose is to lists signals that can be emitted and connected to.
 A "deeply" nested node like `$Game/Party/Godette/Walk` could then emit the appropriate signal directly using the global `Events` node: `Events.emit_signal("party_walk_started", {destination = destination})`.
 Other nested nodes could connect to these signals: `Events.connect("party_walk_started", self, "_on_Party_walk_started")` etc.

-This way, we can encapsulate signal connections in the related nodes instead of managing them in the code of some parent script like `Game`.
+This way, we can encapsulate signal connections in the related nodes instead of managing them in the code of some parent script like `Game.`